foehammer/mayomesh/config-tips.md

 Here's some tips that we've gathered along the way.

+## Router/Repeater Mode

+You probably don't need to run your node as router.
+In nearly all cases, the client mode will do just fine.

 ## Smart Position

 If you're using your meshtastic device for tracking an activity or a group of you on an excursion, [smart position](https://meshtastic.org/docs/configuration/radio/position/#smart-broadcast) can be very handy.
 Once you've travelled a certain distance, your node will send a location message out to the mesh informing everyone of your location.